w3f/polkadot-wiki/docs/learn-crosschain.md

 has the same interface and functionality as XCMP but is much more demanding on resources since it stores all messages in the Relay Chain storage.
 When XCMP has been implemented, HRMP is planned to be deprecated and phased out in favor of it.

+## Vertical Message Passing

+There are two kinds of vertical message passing, Upward Message Passing (UMP) and Downward Message Passing (DMP).
+UMP is used when a message originates on a parachain or a parathread to go from that parachain up to the Relay Chain.
+DMP is used to go the other way around, when a message originates from the Relay Chain and is destined for a parachain.
+Messages that are passed via DMP may originate from a parachain in which case, first UMP is used to communicate the message to the Relay Chain and DMP is used to move it down to another parachain.

 ## XCMP Message Format